 2. Understand The Product

 Blind testing an app without knowing anything about it is essential for giving developers insights about users’ first reactions and experiences.
-This is a basic requirement for beta testers who interact with the app as if they’re actual users.
+This is a basic requirement for beta testers who interact with the app as if they’re real users.

 To offer more advanced feedback, dig deeper to understand the product’s features.
 Put yourself in the place of different user personas with different objectives who might interact with the app.
 This allows you to cover more scenarios to test.
 How would a 70-year-old grandmother with vision problems navigate through the app differently than a digital native 8th grade boy with ADD?
 Don’t hesitate to ask questions during the test cycle if you face anything you don’t understand.
 Your beta test contact person is there to help.